deene/deene.github.io/_posts/2015-01-04-taste-of-open-access--part-1--how-to-download-article-meta-info-using-nature-open-search-API.md

 json.dump(jsonObjArray, myfile, indent=4)
 {% endhighlight %}

-In the next parts, I will try to see if I can find anything interesting from these data.
+In the following posts, I will see if I can find anything interesting from these data.